bfmatei/PiPTool/README.md

 - Much easier way to add a new resource
 - The mechanism behind can now detect way more websites.
 Just ask for something and i will add support for it.
 - The new mechanism allows button placement in specific place easier now.
+- New mechanism for "target mode".
+Just click it and drag your mouse across the screen.
+No need for buggy clicks now.
+When you hold the mouse over a video, a red border will appear around it.
+- Added context menu item.
+Just go to extension settings and check "Enable Context Menu"
 - New image for toolbar.
 Thanks to [David Hariri](https://github.com/davidhariri)
 - Added support for Twitch.tv and Amazon Videos
 - Button placed before fullscreen button for YouTube and Twitch